 The Marquess told him to mint false coins, and though it could not be proved that the fraud happened there, the Marquess of Tresana was accused of the very same thing that had ruined his father.

-The fights between Guglielmo and his vassals began again, ending in the Marquess being killed by an arquebus on January 6, 1651.
+The fights between Guglielmo and his vassals began again, until the death of the Marquis on January 6, 1651.
 The governor of Milan seized the domain for the king of Spain, who then sold it to Marquess Bartolomeo Corsini from Florence in 1660.